altruios/namshubettulpa/public/namshubettuple/interludes.md

 {%%%%}
 {
-~With only one motel open, Ozmind and Uri found the phone lines down as well as the roads closed.~ ~Three days later they were in New York.~
+~With only one motel open, Ozmind and Uri found the phone lines down as well as the roads closed.~ ~24 hours later they were in New York.~
 }